 Do you struggle to wear hard contact lenses for keratoconus?
 Corneal implants could help you see comfortably again.

-But if you struggle to wear hard contact lenses – perhaps because your keratoconus is severe, or you suffer from dry eyes or allergies – the innovative corneal implants available from Eye Institute could help you.
+But if you struggle to wear hard contact lenses – perhaps because your keratoconus is severe, or you suffer from dry eyes or allergies then corneal implants could help you.

 Intacs and Kerarings corneal implants

 Intacs and Kerarings are tiny, transparent, semi-circular, plastic implants.
 They are placed within your cornea to make its shape more normal.
 Corneal implants are designed to make it more comfortable to wear hard contact lenses, but they may even improve your vision to the point where you can use soft contacts or glasses instead.

 You’ll only need a local anaesthetic, and the procedure takes just 30 minutes.

 You’ll most likely notice an immediate improvement in your vision after corneal implant surgery.
 But you should let your vision settle for three months before being fitted for new glasses or contacts.

 What’s involved in corneal implant surgery?